William Powell Timeline

 1929 - The Great Depression causes a decrease in orders from military officers scattered across the Empire so sales decline

 1938 - Gunmakers switch to military production; Powell starts making gauges for military vehicles

-1950 - Part of Carrs Lane converts into a retail showroom for guns, ammunition and kit and the firm purchases Westley Richards’ fishing business
+1950 - Part of Carrs Lane converts into a retail showroom and the firm purchases Westley Richards’ fishing business

 1965 - Powell starts a mail-order shooting business; the first of its kind in the UK